mbsa-tud/tsad_platform/README.md

 * Click `Add` (2) on top of one of the three lists to add either a **Deep-Learning**, **classic Machine-Learning** or **Statistical** anomaly detection method.
 This opens a **new window**, allowing you to select a model and configure its parameters.
 Once configured, click `Add to Model Selection` to add the selected model to the list of models.
 * Click `Add All` (2) to add a default configuration of all models.
-* You can select multiple models from all lists and click `Export Config for Selection` to store a configuration file on your computer.
+* You can select multiple models from all lists and click `Export Config` to store a configuration file on your computer.
 This allows you to load a previous configuration of models at another time using the `Load from File` button (1).
 * To show the hyperparameters of a model, select it in the list, right-click and select `Show Model Parameters`.
 This wil show all parameters of the selected model on the right side of the window (7).